djbrieck/brieckspro/content/posts/iPhone14-911/index.md

 ---
-title: "iPhone14 accidental 911 call"
+title: "iPhone14 setup glitch and accidental 911 call"
 date: 2024-05-23T10:45:04-07:00
-draft: true
+draft: false
 ---
 The Home app or some other initial setup component was prompted by a notification pop up asking to set preferences on how I wanted to be alerted in this app.
-Thinking this was like phone setup I I thought I could just lock the screen to get out of it and sort of re-start the setup later was my intention.
+Thinking this was like the initial iPhone setup I thought I could just lock the screen to get out of it and sort of reset the setup for later was my intention.

 So I pressed the power button, to try to dismiss the alert I did not want to answer on the phone since I was helping some else set up a new phone.